View an eclipse of the Moon on October 8!

 Early Morning Lunar Eclipse Visible in the US

-On April 15, the full Moon will pass through Earth’s shadow, producing a total lunar eclipse visible across North America.
+On October 8, the full Moon will pass through Earth’s shadow, producing a total lunar eclipse visible for a portion of North America, and a partial lunar eclipse for all of North America.
 Lunar eclipses are perfectly safe to view, and an exciting family event.

 - NASA Science News: A Tetrad of Lunar Eclipses